kanishka-linux/ReadManga/README.md

 sudo apt-get install python3 python3-pyqt4 python3-pycurl python3-pil python3-bs4 python3-lxml curl

-##Dependencies installation in arch (Experimental Version i.e. ReadManga-PyQt5).
+##Dependencies installation in arch (for ReadManga-PyQt5).

 sudo pacman -S python python-pyqt5 python-pycurl python-pillow python-beautifulsoup4 python-lxml curl

-In ubuntu 14.04, Experimental Version i.e. ReadManga-PyQt5 is not working
+In ubuntu 14.04, ReadManga-PyQt5 is not working

 Once Dependencies are installed Download the folder.
 Goto ReadManga Directory containing 'install.py' file (If you want stable version of the application written in pyqt4).
 If you want to try experimental version of the application written in pyqt5 then goto ReadManga-PyQt5 Directory containing 'install.py' file.